Angular-Wave/angular.ts/src/directive/input/input.md

 - @param {string=} ngRequired Adds `required` attribute and `required` validation constraint to
 - the element when the ngRequired expression evaluates to true.
 Use `ngRequired` instead of
 - `required` when you want to data-bind to the `required` attribute.
-- @param {string=} ngChange AngularJS expression to be executed when input changes due to user
+- @param {string=} ngChange AngularTS expression to be executed when input changes due to user
 - interaction with the input element.
 - \*/
   /\*\*